MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Correcting entry

 A correcting entry fixes a mistake that was posted in the accounting books.
 You must make correct journal entries as soon as you find an error.
-Correcting entries ensures that your financial records are accurate.
+Correcting entries ensure that your financial records are accurate.

 ### Cost